 - Keira Pratt-Boyden (Co-supervisor with Dr Daniela Peluso) (Vice Chancellor's Research Scholarship): Mental health activism and alternative communal healing methods in the UK

-- Caroline Bennett (2015): To live amongst the dead: embodied and contested spaces of mass graves in Cambodia (second supervisor)
+- Caroline Bennett, PhD (2015): To live amongst the dead: embodied and contested spaces of mass graves in Cambodia (second supervisor)

-- Laura Montesi (2015): Making sense of diabetes among the Huave indigenous people of San Dionisio del Mar, Oaxaca, Mexico
+- Laura Montesi, PhD (2015): Making sense of diabetes among the Huave indigenous people of San Dionisio del Mar, Oaxaca, Mexico

-- Maria Paz Peirano-Olate (2015): Contemporary Chilean cinema: film practices and narratives on national cinema with the Chilean ‘cinematographic community’
+- Maria Paz Peirano-Olate, PhD (2015): Contemporary Chilean cinema: film practices and narratives on national cinema with the Chilean ‘cinematographic community’ (second supervisor)

-- Eda Elif Tibet (2013): Fairy chimneys, cave dwellers and pigeons: tourism and human–environmental relationships In Cappadocia, Turkey.
-MPhil (Social Anthropology)
+- Eda Elif Tibet, MPhil (Social Anthropology) (2013): Fairy chimneys, cave dwellers and pigeons: tourism and human–environmental relationships In Cappadocia, Turkey.
+(Joint supervisor with Professor Glenn Bowman)

 and suggests considerable grounds for collaboration.